dankovacek/bcub/setup_scripts/README.md

 > DEM tiles look like the following:
 > `https://prd-tnm.s3.amazonaws.com/StagedProducts/Elevation/1/TIFF/historical/n62w130/USGS_1_n62w130_20130911.tif`

-The .vrt mosaic created by the script will look similar to the image at left when viewed in QGIS or similar software.
-After clipping rasters and reassembling the resulting files to another `.vrt`, it should look like the image at right:
+After clipping rasters and assembling the resulting files to a virtual raster `.vrt`, it should look like the image at right:

-![DEM Mosaic of BC and administrative boundary regions](../img/DEM_tiled_trimmed.png)
+![DEM Mosaic of BC and administrative boundary regions](../img/overview_fig.png)

 > **Note**<br> The set of covering DEM tiles can be customized using the
 > tile index accessible at [USGS.gov The National Map Data